 Now that you’ve determined what you’d like to test, it’s time to start collecting your data.
 Since you’re likely running this test to determine what piece of content is best to use in the future, you’ll want to pull a sample size.
 For a landing page, that might mean picking a set amount of time to run your test (e.g. make your page live for 3 days).

-3. Calculate Chi-Squared Results
+4. Calculate Chi-Squared results

 There are a number of different statistical tests that you can run to measure significance based on your data.
 Determining which is the best one to use depends on what you’re trying to test and what type of data you’re collecting.
 In most cases, you’ll use a Chi-Squared test since the data is discrete.

 After I’ve collected the data, I put it in a chart to make it easy to organize.
 Since I’m testing out 2 different variations (A and B) and there are 2 possible outcomes (converted, did not convert), I’ll have a 2x2 chart.
 I’ll total each column and row so I can easily see the results in aggregate.

 Now, I’ll calculate what the expected values are.
 In the example above, if there was no relationship between what landing page visitors saw and their conversion rate, we would expect to see the same conversion rates with both version A and version B. From the totals, we can see that 1,945 people converted out of the 4,935 total visitors, or roughly 39% of visitors.

 Essentially, I’m trying to see how different my actual results are from what we might expect.
 Squaring the difference amplifies the effects of the difference, and dividing by what’s expected normalizes the results.
 The equation looks like this: (expected - observed)^2)/expected

 I then sum the four results to get my Chi-Square number.
 In this case, it’s .95.
 To see whether or not the conversion rates for my landing pages are different with statistical significance, I compare this with the value from a Chi-Squared distribution table based on my alpha (in this case, .05) and the degrees of freedom.